md-ashafuddula/BSc-ThesisBook/README.md

 I could not complete this without his templet.

 I have included some new packages and modified some required portions as per my work.
-If anyone wants to use this as a template I would request you to clone this on your desktop and then at first run this on your machine with text-maker/text-studio or any latex editor.
+If anyone wants to use this as a template I would request you to clone this on your desktop and then run this on your machine with text-maker/text-studio or any latex editor.
 I used text-studio.

 Remember, when you try to run this code for the first time on your machine try to put an Internet connection in on-state so that the required packages can get installed automatically.